 This interview was originally published in November 2016.

-Paul Adams is a partner at THREEE, a management company that manages the careers of a select group of highly-talented producers, mixers, songwriters, and composers.
+Paul Adams is the owner and founder of Bang The Drum, a management company that handles the careers of a select group of highly-talented producers, mixers, songwriters, and composers.
 Beginning as a promoter in his native Manchester, Paul went on to work as a booking agent at the legendary Bron Agency.
 Since 1993, Paul has been managing record producers.
 He moved to New York in 2001 to head up the NY office of World’s End and joined Magus Entertainment three years later, where he continued to manage producers and also represented Duran Duran amongst others before establishing Bang The Drum in 2012.
 Paul is also a successful DJ who has spun events for Rick Rubin, Ringo Starr, the David Lynch Foundation and Communion, among others.

 Paul explained the work he does in the music business and talked about how artist development, recording and producers’ roles have changed during the past 20 years.
 He also shared advice for engineers and producers looking to grow their careers in 2016.

 Thanks so much for taking some time to chat, Paul.
-You now co-run THREEE, but how did you end up managing producers in the first place?
+How did you end up managing producers in the first place?

 Managing producers happened by accident.
 It’s bizarre to think that accident has led to something that has been a focus for me for 25 years.

 Basically, I started my career in the music business promoting gigs in my hometown, a small commuter town outside of Manchester.
 I’m sure a lot of people did the same thing.
 I got to know a bunch of booking agents as a result, and eventually one of them said, “Why don’t you move to London and become an agent?”
 I jumped at the chance.
 It was all my dreams come true.